gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

     What happened in the last months was realizing for real why that is like this:

-    Besides variables which can be mutated, in C# you have only classes which have to be instantiated.
+    Besides variables which can be mutated, in C# you work classes which have to be instantiated.
     This means you end up with a bunch of new or already existent instances, which you have no choice but to manage -- therefore DI principle and IOC need.
     You have to be in control of what instance you pass as a dependency to whom.